onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Welcome to the end of money

-Make no mistake - this is the single most important thing happening in the world - because unlike with AGI/ASI every single idea and concept of this thing already exists - we don't know how to make AGI/ASI but we do know how to do what I'm talking about
+Make no mistake - this is the single most important thing happening in the world - because unlike with AGI/ASI every single idea and concept of this thing already exists - we don't know how to make AGI/ASI (we're in the era of research, right Ilya?) but we do know how to do what I'm talking about

 Sounds too good to be true?